ashinkarov/nvim-agda/README.md

     action via continuation.
 Ensure that this is "thread safe" (does not have race conditions).
   * Asynchronous communication quirks:
-    - Hilighting information uses offsets (number of characters from the beginning of file), whereas nvim interface expects line and byte-offset in that line to set the hilighting.
+    - Highlighting information uses offsets (number of characters from the beginning of file), whereas nvim interface expects line and byte-offset in that line to set the hilighting.
 This is important as this conversion is expensive and it